 4. ABC Analysis

-Similar to journaling, this skill is solely focused on breaking down the behaviors that are related to depression, like snapping at people or sleeping all day.
+Similar to journaling, the ABC model is solely focused on breaking down the behaviors that are related to depression, like snapping at people or sleeping all day.
 In analyzing your triggers and consequences, you can explore the “consequential” behaviors and look to find common causes in your depressive triggers.

 The ABC model works by using the following structure: